hailstorm75/BackPropNeuralNetwork/readme.md

+# Notice
+Currently the project is on hold

 # Description
 This is a benchmarking program for neural networks.
 As of now, there is only one network available which is based on the following tutorial: https://www.youtube.com/watch?v=L_PByyJ9g-I&t=972s.